hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ### 1. Download the Datasets

-This workflow of the toolkit uses the [Twitter Recsys Challenge 2021 dataset](http://www.recsyschallenge.com/2021/) as an example, each record of which contains the tweet along with engagement features, user features, and tweet features.
+This workflow of the toolkit uses the [Twitter Recsys Challenge 2021 dataset](http://www.recsyschallenge.com/2021/) as an example.
+In this dataset, each record contains the tweet along with engagement features, user features, and tweet features.

 The original dataset includes 46 million users and 340 million tweets (items).
-Here in this workflow, we provide a script to generate some dummy data for this dataset.
+Alternatively, here we provide a script to generate some dummy data for this dataset.
 In the running command below, you can specify the number of records to generate and the output folder respectively.

 ```
 cd apps/wide-deep-recommendation